 The impact was dramatic and immediate: One out of every three women who viewed the campaign said they became more active as a result.
 After #ThisGirlCan, the number of UK women talking about Sport England on social media increased dramatically.

-By April 2015, female conversations about playing football (soccer) exceeded those about watching it by more than five to one.
+By April 2015, female conversations about playing football exceeded those about watching it by more than five to one.
 During the same month, conversations about training spiked, with three times as many posts as before the campaign.
 While a number of factors may have influenced this growth, #ThisGirlCan clearly had a significant impact.

-Besides changing consumer behavior, social media can help businesses identify and appeal to more diverse markets.
+Besides changing consumer behaviour, social media can help businesses identify and appeal to more diverse markets.
 Take music, for example.
 Nearly every music-loving boy dreams of becoming a guitar hero, but that’s not always the case for girls.
-Fender Musical Instruments Corp. (@Fender), one of the world’s leading manufacturers of guitars, wanted to change that, so it asked Crimson for help analyzing its social channels and devising a strategy to boost Fender's appeal to a female audience.
+Fender Musical Instruments Corp. (@Fender), one of the world’s leading manufacturers of guitars, wanted to change that, so it asked Crimson for help analysing its social channels and devising a strategy to boost Fender's appeal to a female audience.

 "One of our big targets as a brand right now is to get a little more gender balanced," says BJ Carretta, former vice president of digital brand marketing, media, communications, and partnerships for Fender.
 "Our channels tend to skew very male.
 We're using these tools to understand where female guitar players are, what are they talking about, what are their interests, what are their barriers to entry to coming into our community."

 One effective tactic was promoting women who were already sharing their guitar prowess online and creating original content around them.
-Another was creating Girl Rock Nation (@girlrocknation), a multi-age community of female guitarists, and offering curated selections of instruments geared toward a female audience.
+Another was creating Girl Rock Nation (@girlrocknation), a multi-age community of female guitarists, and offering curated selections of instruments geared towards a female audience.

-The ability to monitor the social conversation happening on Twitter through Crimson Hexagon allowed Fender to unlock a new market segment it wasn’t previously as focused on.
+The ability to monitor the social conversation happening on Twitter through Crimson Hexagon enabled Fender to unlock a new market segment it wasn’t previously as focused on.
 The data helped the company identify this new audience based on their interests, track the conversation, and hone in on what mattered most to them.